-Our program areas of focus are: Cuba, Earth Care, Facing Racism, LGBTQ, Refugees & Immigration, and Social Justice Advocacy.
+Our program areas of focus are: Cuba, Earth Care, Facing Racism, LGBTQ, and Refugees & Immigration.
 Within each program, volunteers meet in action groups, typically monthly, to organize service activities, consider themes for education and advocacy efforts, and provide discernment around community partnerships.

 We also serve as the home of St. Joe’s Soup Kitchen, which provides meals to hungry New Yorkers every Saturday.
 Volunteer meal preparers and servers are welcome.

 As a church located in Greenwich Village, we feel a strong connection to the arts.
-Through our Art at First program, we feature art exhibitions and events related to our peace and justice focus.
+Through our Art at First program, we feature art exhibitions and events related to our social justice and mission focus.